CEO, editor and founder

 Wingard also worked at the Las Vegas Review-Journal as the city editor and as an award-winning reporter covering the environment and politics.
 She also was the assistant managing editor for metro at The Press-Enterprise in Riverside.
 She earned her bachelor’s degree at California State University, Fullerton, with a double major in communications/journalism and political science.

 Assistant editor and senior INVESTIGATIVE reporter

 Brad Racino is the assistant editor and a senior investigative reporter.
-He has produced investigations for print, radio and TV on topics including political corruption, transportation, health, maritime, education and nonprofits.
+He has produced investigations for print, radio and TV on a variety of topics including political corruption, transportation, health, maritime, education and nonprofits.

-His cross-platform reporting for inewsource has earned more than 80 awards since 2012, including back-to-back national medals from Investigative Reporters and Editors, two national Edward R. Murrow awards, a Meyer “Mike” Berger award from New York City’s Columbia Journalism School, the Sol Price Award for Responsible Journalism, San Diego SPJ’s First Amendment Award, and a national Emmy nomination.
+His cross-platform reporting for inewsource has earned more than 80 awards since 2012, including back-to-back national medals from Investigative Reporters and Editors, two national Edward R. Murrow awards, a Meyer “Mike” Berger award from New York City’s Columbia Journalism School, a national Emmy nomination, the Sol Price Award for Responsible Journalism, San Diego SPJ’s First Amendment Award and the San Diego Press Club’s “Body of Work” award.

 In 2017, Racino was selected by the Institute for Nonprofit News as one of 10 “Emerging Leaders” in U.S. nonprofit journalism.

 Racino has worked as a reporter and database analyst for News21; as a photographer, videographer and reporter for the Columbia Missourian; as a project coordinator for the National Freedom of Information Coalition and as a videographer and editor for Verizon FiOS1 TV in New York.

 He received his master’s degree in journalism from the University of Missouri in 2012.